Store

 Chronological aging represents the structural, functional, and metabolic changes in the skin that parallel the aging and degenerative changes in other body organs.
 Symptoms of chronological aging include:

 Dry and Thin Skin.
-While young skin renews itself every three to four weeks, older skin takes four to six weeks to renew itself.
-The top layers lose more moisture due to the aging process, and older skin has a dryer and more dehydrated appearance.
+While young skin renews itself every three to four weeks, older skin takes four to six weeks.
+The top layers lose more moisture due to aging, and older skin has a dryer and more dehydrated appearance.
 The good news is that it is possible to reverse aging skin.

 Fine Wrinkles.
-Diminished production of collagen leads to fine wrinkles initially observed around the eyes (commonly known as "crow's feet"), forehead, and other sun-exposed areas.
+Diminished collagen production leads to fine wrinkles initially observed around the eyes (commonly known as "crow's feet"), forehead, and other sun-exposed areas.
 More pronounced effects include furrows at the site of facial expression lines and sagging folds over the eyelids, neck, jaw, and arms.
 For many years, it was thought that one could not reverse aging skin.
-Though with a clear understanding of the process of aging, research has shown that it is possible to reverse aging skin.
+Though with a clear understanding of aging, research has shown that it is possible to reverse aging skin.

 Abnormal Blood Vessels.
-Within the many small, delicate blood vessels supplying nutrients to the skin, abnormalities develop.
-This is particularly conspicuous over the nose and cheeks.
+Abnormalities develop within the many small, delicate blood vessels supplying nutrients to the skin.
+These are particularly conspicuous over the nose and cheeks.

-Age Spots.
-These are pigmentations that surfaced as a result of a decrease in the number and function of pigment cells in sun-exposed areas.
-Preventing sun damage is important in long term skin care and may decrease the need to reverse aging skin in the future.
+Age Spots are pigmentations that surface as a result of a decrease in the number and function of pigment cells in sun-exposed areas.
+Preventing sun damage is important in long-term skincare and may decrease the need to reverse aging skin in the future.

-Benign and malignant skin tumors due to the deterioration of the skin's immune system.
+Benign and malignant skin tumors due to the skin's immune system deterioration.

 So, what does this all mean?
-Is is possible to reverse aging skin?
+Is it possible to reverse aging skin?
 Yes, it is possible to reverse aging skin.
-Successful restoration of youthful skin from this perspective must address a variety of key issues including: collagen replacement, strengthening the vascular walls of small blood vessels that supply the skin, increasing vascular supply for oxygenation and detoxification purposes, increasing immunity to reduce cancer risks, and reducing oxidative damage to the skin
+Successful restoration of youthful skin from this perspective must address a variety of key issues, including collagen replacement, strengthening the vascular walls of small blood vessels that supply the skin, increasing vascular supply for oxygenation and detoxification purposes, increasing immunity to reduce cancer risks, and reducing oxidative damage to the skin.

 Photo-aging

-Successful retardation of photo-aging can be achieved by wearing a sunscreen of SPF of 15 or more, and by avoiding direct and indirect exposure to the sun for extended periods of time.
+Successful retardation of photo-aging can be achieved by wearing sunscreen with an SPF of 15 or more and by avoiding direct and indirect exposure to the sun for extended periods.

 How Wrinkles Develop